hatemr/Automatic-Writing-Editor/README.md

 Ror essay grading

 # Business Problem
-Clear and effective communication is hard, especially in a business with complext goals and shifting demands.
+Clear and effective communication is hard.
+Especially in a business with complex goals and shifting demands.
 That's why I am building a writing editor, to automatically grade one's writing.
 This tool aims to help people write reports in clear, concise prose.

 ## Plan (in progress)
 1. Start with BERT.
 Get it to run, see which tasks it performs on.